ZerBea/wifi_laboratory/README.md

 This is a highly experimental penetration testing tool!

-Feature requests will be ignored!
+Full NL80211 / RTNETLINK support instead of WIRELESS EXTENSIONS.

-It is not made for newbies and it comes without warnings.
+It is not made for newbies and it comes without warnings and limited status display.

-Code will often change!
+Feature requests will be ignored and code will often change!

 Brief description